sulewicz/awars/README.md

  * scan

    This will trigger a scan of the environment.
 Next turn the machine can check the result of the scan in this.scan_result field.

- * transmit

-   This function will transmit a messages to fellow robots.
-Acceptable argument is a string only, the maximal possible length of the string is 64.

  * convert